 VOCAL offers the G.729A vocoder as a standalone algorithm, as part of a modular software library suite, as well as with a VoIP stack for different integration options with developer applications.
 The G.729A codec software is optimized for performance on leading DSPs and RISC, CISC processors.
-Our speech compression software may be licensed as binary or source code with custom designs available to meet developer specific requirements.
+Custom designs are also available to meet specific requirements.
 Contact us to discuss your voice application requirements.

 - Compliant with G.729, Annex A, Annex B specifications